 Please contact us for further information and pricing.

 A report with a summary of the methods followed.

-The results of the bioinformatic analysis including demultiplexing, pre-processing and quality control of the raw data, de novo assembly, deduplication of clonal reads, automatic gene annotation, and average nucleotide identity between the genomes sequenced.
+The results of the bioinformatic analysis including demultiplexing, pre-processing and quality control of the raw data, de novo assembly, removal of duplicate reads, automatic gene annotation, and average nucleotide identity between the genomes sequenced.

 If you require additional analyses, please let us know and we will do our best to meet your needs.

 At no additional cost, our project specialists will be available to you after project delivery and during the editorial process of your scientific articles.
 We offer up to five 60-min sessions per project, depending on the project size.

 We can start working with either your bacterial cultures which have been appropriately preserved (fresh, frozen, or lyophilised) or your DNA samples which have already been extracted.

 If your DNA has already been extracted, we ideally require 20 μL of DNA in TE buffer or water at a minimum concentration of 20 ng/μL and 260/280 and 260/230 absorbance ratios higher than 1.8 per sample.